Curttree/FanshaweProjects/GameJam/GameJam/README.md

 ## Running the Project
 - Controls are:
+    - No input : Idle Animation
-    - W : Move forward
+    - W/A/S/D : Walk Animation
-    - S : Move backward
+    - Shift + W/A/S/D : Run Animation
+    - Q / Don't press anything for  a while : Waiting Animation
     - Right Click : Aim
-    - Left Click : Fire projectile
+    - Left Click (while Aiming) : Shoot
-- This submission only contains the Bullet implementation.
-Part Two will be submitted separately.
+- This submission is for both parts one and two.
+Animations blend when transitioning between each other.